Again, another Chinese smartphone maker has adopted new tech before Apple (if the rumours are true). Remember the Huawei Mate S’ Force Touch feature?

 Launched in April alongside the Le 2 Pro and Le 2, the Le Max 2 is the big daddy of the LeEco family given its credentials.
 The 5.7-in phablet comes turbocharged with a 2.15GHz Snapdragon 820 processor, up to 6GB RAM, 21MP camera, and a sizeable 3100mAh battery.
 Talk about spec-tacular.

-It's a head turner with its sleek metal and glass body, discreet capacitive buttons, and crystal clear 2K display even under the bright show floor lights.
-And it feels really premium too, unlocking as soon as your finger is on the rear print reader — there's no need to press a button first.
+It's a headturner with its sleek metal and glass body, discreet capacitive buttons, and crystal clear 2K display even under the bright showfloor lights.
+And it feels really premium too, unlocking as soon as your finger is on the rear print reader.
+There's no need to wake the phone up.

 Operation was zippy, with the Le Max 2 keeping up every step of the way.
-Whether it was firing off shots with the camera or swiping through applications, the Le Max 2 never faltered in its responsiveness.
+Whether it was firing off shots or swiping through applications, the Le Max 2 never faltered in its responsiveness.

 Now for the elephant in the room.
 LeEco has done away with the headphone jack, using the USB-C port to double up as one instead.
-The reason for this is the CDLA (Continual Digital Lossless Audio) standard that Le Max 2's bundled earphones offer.
-What this does is give you high-fidelity audio without the need for any kind of amplifier to turn everyone into mobile music aficionados.
+The reason for this is the CDLA (continual digital lossless audio) standard that Le Macx 2's bundled earphones offer.
+What this does is give you high fidelity audio without the need for any kind of amps to turn everyone into mobile music critics.
 Unfortunately, a crowded tech show is not the best place to test this out, although we detected a noticeable depth in sound.

-Now we just have to wait for them to go on sale in Singapore, whenever that may be.
+Now we just have to wait for them to go on sale in Malaysia, whenever that may be.